asyncapi/website/content/docs/getting-started/servers.md

 YAML arrays are denoted by a `-` (dash) symbol.
 {{%/hint%}}

-You might have noticed that the example mentions "Kafka".
+You might have noticed that the example mentions "amqp".
+This protocol is very common and was popularized by RabbitMQ (among others).
 You can use any protocol.
-For example, the most commons are `amqp` (known for RabbitMQ), `mqtt` (widely adopted by the Internet of Things and mobile apps), `ws` (WebSockets are frequently used in browsers), and `http` (used in HTTP streaming APIs.)
+For example, the most common are `mqtt` (widely adopted by the Internet of Things and mobile apps), `kafka` (popular for its streaming solution), `ws` (WebSockets are frequently used in browsers), and `http` (used in HTTP streaming APIs.)

 {{%remember%}}
 The "servers" section defines where your application should connect to start sending and receiving messages.